Flag of Uganda

-The national flag of Uganda (bendera ya Uganda) was adopted on 9 October 1962, the day that the nation became independent from the British Empire.
-It consists of six equal horizontal bands of black, yellow, and red from top to bottom.
-A white disc is superimposed at the centre and depicts the national symbol, a grey crowned crane, facing the hoist's side.
+The national flag of Uganda was adopted on 9 October 1962, the day the nation became independent from the United Kingdom.
+It consists of six equal horizontal bands, from top to bottom, of black, yellow, red, black, yellow, and red, with a white disc containing a crested crane superimposed (charged) at the centre.
+The National Flag and Armorial Ensigns Act specifies prohibited uses of the flag.